 \section{Problem Formulation}

 Throughout this paper we utilize the linearized DC power flow model.
 While this model has many limitations, it is the model most generally used in the UC literature.
-In order to isolate the primary complexities (due to chance-constrained response of wind fluctuations and the combinatorial explosion of solutions) and highlight this paper's core algorithmic contributions, we adhere to the traditional UC model with linearized DC power flow equations.
-Future work will need to consider more realistic power flow models and develop tractable chance-constrained formulations on models of the nonlinear power flow physics.
-Reference (\cite{lubin2015twoside}) is a good starting point for developing these models.
+In order to isolate the primary complexities (chance-constrained response of wind fluctuations and the combinatorial explosion of solutions) and highlight this paper's core algorithmic contributions, we adhere to the traditional UC model with linearized DC power flow equations.
+Future work will need to consider more realistic power flow models and develop tractable chance-constrained formulations on models of the nonlinear power flow physics \cite{lubin2015twoside}.